bilgino/angularforddd/README.md

 };
 ```

-The data mapper is associated in the repository to elaborate an appropriate model schema.
+The data mapper is associated in the repository to elaborate the appropriate model schema.

 **» Translator pattern (Mapping VM to DM and vice versa, XMapper.toXY)**<br/>